frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 | 💹 Financial | Stock prices, transactions |
 | 🎯 Recommendations | User preferences |

+> 💡 **Use Cases in simple words:**
+>
+> "I use Bigtable when I need to store billions of rows and read them very fast.
+For example:
+> - **Time-series:** I store server metrics every second and query the last hour instantly.
+> - **IoT:** I collect data from thousands of sensors and analyze patterns in real-time.
+> - **Financial:** I track every stock price change and retrieve historical data in milliseconds.
+> - **Recommendations:** I store user behavior to suggest products or content quickly."

 ---

 ## 🌍 7.
 What is Cloud Spanner?